nickeblewis/nicklewis.net.7/README.md

   - [ ] plus other galleries like that one
 - [ ] map domain to TRP
   - [ ] set up social media for it

+- [ ] Revise some of the fields above and simplify
+- [ ] Swicth of auto publish so that I can preview new pages and articles first (Netluify)
+- [ ] swap above cover image for something else

+## New image galleries

+- [ ] Add one of those image gallery controls and add a mixture of images to it

+## Monetisation
+There are many options nowadays for monetising online content

+- paid newsletters
+- etc